dplecko/RaceMortalityICU/README.md

 The code used for reproducing the results of the paper is contained in the `scripts/` folder.
 The script `reproduce.R` can be used to run the analyses.
 In the below tables, we point to the files used to generate the respective figures.
-Prior to running the code, install any necessary dependencies appearing in `r/zzz-deps.R`.
+Within each specific files, code comments are included that explain the logic of the analyses step-by-step.

 ##### Main text: